evandisoft/decjs/Readme.md

 }
 ```

 More features and information is in `tutorial.html`.
-(The tutorial is in comments in the source code.
-You can run it to verify it works.)
+(The tutorial is in the source code.
+You can run it to verify the examples work.)